Simple Tips on How to Clean Leather Effective

 A good leather wallet is a investment not bad.
 But what happens if you drop your leather wallet in a mud puddle or worse?
-What if you spill food on it or accidentally mark it with a pen?
+What if you spill food on it or accidentally get stained by pen ink?

 - What not to use on leather ?
 What cleaners are safe to use on leather?